 Who am I describing?

-As adults, they search for their partners for life, and have children that they nurture, teach and provide for.
-The mothers are the primary caretaker of the children, while, in general, the men ‘bring home the bacon.”
+As adults, they search for their partners for life and have children that they nurture, teach and provide for.
+The mothers are the primary caretaker of the children, while, usually, the men ‘bring home the bacon.”

 Close friends and relatives form their primary social circle.

-They are blessed with the gift of language; allowing them to share ideas – and feelings.
-They cry, laugh, and have many expressions to demonstrate their myriad feelings and emotions.
+They’re blessed with the gift of language; allowing them to share ideas – and feelings.
+They cry, laugh, and have many expressions to demonstrate their myriad emotions.
 They understand the difference between good and evil.

 Who am I talking about?